Sky's the Limit STEM camp participants walking through a prairie and climbing over large rocks

-The goal of The Sky’s the Limit STEM Camp is to broaden science opportunities for autistic youth by providing a summer camp that supports inquisitiveness in a non-threatening, non-traditional, and inclusive learning environment.
-We aim to provide nature-based, hands-on learning opportunities and encourage the pursuit of STEM (science, technology, engineering, and mathematics) degrees and careers.
-The summer camp will embrace neurodivergence and the associated unique thinking and learning of autistic youth through flexible teaching strategies.
+The goals of The Sky’s The Limit STEM Camp are to broaden science opportunities for autistic youth through a camp that supports curiosity in a safe, supportive, and accessible learning environment; provide nature-based and interactive learning opportunities aimed at building interest and appreciation for STEM (science, technology, engineering, and mathematics); and to embrace neurodiversity and the associated unique thinking and learning of autistic youth through flexible teaching strategies.

-Attendees, accompanied by their caregivers, will participate in hands-on outdoor and indoor activities, such as science experiments, icebreaker activities, yoga, geocaching, driving a TerraRover, water quality observations, and much more.
+Attendees, accompanied by their caregivers, will participate in nature- and STEM-based learning activities, such as science experiments, geocaching, driving a TerraRover, water quality observations, and much more.

-This STEM camp is free and open to middle and high school aged (grades 6-12) autistic youth.
-The camp is funded by a grant from the National Science Foundation (NSF) GEOPAths program.
+The camp is funded by a grant from the National Science Foundation (NSF) GEOPAths program and a gift from the Read Coakley Family Foundation.

 View recaps from previous years: